Boston Emergency Hospital: Facilities

 Following the 1904 renovation, the hospital building was four stories with about 3,500 for space on each floor.
 The basement housed four surgical rooms, an outpatient room, x-ray room, the optical department.
 The first floor was occupied by a reception room, pharmacy, library, eight consultation rooms, and the hospital's business office.
 The second floor consisted of a men's ward and a women's ward separated by a kitchen.
 The third floor contained 10 private rooms.
 The fourth was occupied by the dentistry department.
 The building was lit by both electricity and gas.
 The hospital had accommodations for 40 beds.

 Galvin's departure and closure

 On March 10, 1906, Galvin resigned as president of the emergency hospital due to his disagreement with the board of director's desire to increase space for private patients and run the institution as a more general hospital.
+In 1908, the facility was renamed Grace Hospital to reflect its expansion beyond first aid treatment.

-Following Galvin's departure, the facility was renamed Grace Hospital.
-It fell into receivership and was acquired by Tufts College on June 30, 1911.
+Grace Hospital fell into receivership and was acquired by Tufts College on June 30, 1911.
 Dr. Harry H. Germain was appointed superintendent.
 This arrangement lasted only one year.
 By 1918 the building was home to the Simon Coat Co.